Abu Dhabi overview

 Abu Dhabi Capital District (or Capitals District)

-planned as part of Plan Abu Dhabi 2030, will be central government area for Abu Dhabi, and for the UAE.
+- New development planned as part of Plan Abu Dhabi 2030, will be central government area for Abu Dhabi, and for the UAE.
 Triangle shape area with three sides bordering Khalifa City A, Khalifa City B, and Mohammed Bin Zayed City (MBZ City).

 Abu Dhabi ratings and surveys

 - 04 Dec 2012 - Abu Dhabi was rated "Best Business City - International" by Global Traveler magazine, a luxury travel magazine in the USA, based on responses from 25,000 readers.
 The CEO of GT magazine, Francis Gallagher, said in the press release "The GT Tested Reader Survey awards are ... an unbiased reflection of the best in travel," which sounds odd given that the votes are obviously biased towards what readers of a luxury travel magazine think.

 - 12 Mar 2012 - Abu Dhabi was in 41st spot out of 120 cities ranked in an Economist Intelligence Unit (EIU) Global City Competitiveness Index.
 Dubai was marginally ahead in 40th place (and the top city in the Middle East).